 Posted on August 04th, 2020

-Chronic exposure to industrial solvents, benzene, and other chemicals during pregnancy is associated with low birth weight, an increased risk of childhood leukemia, and a greater incidence of birth defects such as spina bifida found a study released by the Centers for Disease Control and Prevention.
+Chronic exposure to industrial solvents, benzene, and other chemicals during pregnancy is associated with low birth weight, an increased risk of childhood leukemia, and a greater incidence of congenital disabilities such as spina bifida found a study released by the Centers for Disease Control and Prevention.

 Environmental toxins are seen as posing risks during pregnancy.
-Pregnant women who resided at military facilities may have come in contact with hazardous contaminants and by doing so inadvertently exposed their fetuses.
-According to epidemiological studies, babies born to mothers exposed to toxic chemicals while pregnant are four times more likely to have serious birth defects and congenital anomalies than babies born to mothers who lived off-base.
+Pregnant women who resided at military facilities may have come in contact with hazardous contaminants and, by doing so, inadvertently exposed their fetuses.
+According to epidemiological studies, babies born to mothers exposed to toxic chemicals while pregnant are four times more likely to have serious congenital disabilities and congenital anomalies than babies born to mothers who lived off-base.

 Pregnant women who have lived at a military base together with their husbands or by themselves may have been exposed to: